southsidedean/hands-on-with-terraform-on-linux/README.md

 The preceding example shows no `nginx` containers, running or otherwise.

 Before you can deploy any infrastructure as code, you need to initialize your Terraform project directory with the `terraform init` command.
-This will download and install the `kreuzwerker/docker` provider and set up your `terraform-demo` directory with the necessary resources to execute your `demo` project.
+This will download and install the `kreuzwerker/docker` provider and set up your `terraform-test` directory with the necessary resources to execute your `test` project.

 ```shell
 $ terraform init